Visma-AutoPay/http-signatures/README.md

         .header("Content-Length", "25")
         // Or as a map
         .headers(Map.of("Header-One", "valueOne", "Header-Two", "valueTwo"))
-        // Or as a "multimap" or "MultivaluedMap", often used in frameworks .headers(Map.of("Header-One", List.of("valueOne", "valueTwo")))
+        // Or as a "MultivaluedMap", often used in frameworks .headers(Map.of("Header-One", List.of("valueOne", "valueTwo")))

         // Context of related request if used in response signature